 The most ridiculous part being that, a film with no sexual advances can promote gayism.
 It’s not only shows how primitive Africans are but how a backward thinking syndrome has taken the continent hostage.
 Coming out in Africa is like digging your own grave.
 Gay clubs have been raided, homes torched and innocent people stoned to death just because they failed to recognize that, being straight is a default.

-LGBTQ people are forced to linger behind the closed doors and only make love in the cover of darkness.
+LGBTQ+ people are forced to linger behind the closed doors and only make love in the cover of darkness.
 These laws were introduced by the colonial masters, of which the then UK Prime Minister, Theresa May, publicly apologized about.
-But Africans will later consider LGBTQ as a non-issue and work to advance corruption and tribalism as a consolation.
+But Africans will rather consider LGBTQ+ as a non-issue and work to advance corruption and tribalism as a consolation.